Sinus Lifts and Bone Grafting for Dental Implants in Bradenton and Sarasota

 Advanced Technology for Minimally Invasive Procedures

-Dr. Rubino will take digital X-rays to inspect the bone levels around your teeth.
-When needed for even greater detail, he will additionally take a 3D CT scan of your entire jaw with our cone beam 3D CT scanner.
+Digital x-rays and 3-dimentional CT scans will be taken to inspect the bone levels around your teeth.
+When needed for even greater detail, additionally a 3D CT scan will be taken of your entire jaw with our cone beam 3D CT scanner.

 The scanner produces crisp 360° digital images of your entire jawbone, teeth, and surrounding structures.
 These images can be viewed from any angle and magnified to get a closer view.
 3D images can show the exact density and volume of the bone that surrounds your teeth.

-Using these digital images, Dr. Rubino is able to precisely plan any necessary bone grafting procedures ahead of time and place the grafts efficiently.
+Using these digital images, your doctor is able to precisely plan any necessary bone grafting procedures ahead of time and place the grafts efficiently.

 Piezosurgery device for minimally invasive bone preparation

-Sometimes some diseased bone tissue needs to be removed or the bone grafting site made into the optimum shape for a graft to be placed.
-Dr. Rubino uses a piezoelectric surgery device to gently sculpt the bone.
+Sometimes some diseased bone tissue needs to be removed or the bone grafting site needs to be made into the optimum shape for a graft to be placed.
+Using a piezoelectric surgery device Drs.
+Ryan, Tyler, and Thomas Rubino can gently sculpt the bone to accomplish this.

 This instrument generates a microvibration that precisely sculpts bone but does not affect the surrounding soft tissues.
 This greatly minimizes trauma, is more precise and efficient, and makes the procedure minimally invasive.

-Dr. Rubino places bone grafts to rebuild support for compromised teeth, to rebuild the structure of the jaw after tooth loss and to ensure adequate bone support for a dental implant.
+Bone grafts are placed to rebuild support for compromised teeth, to rebuild the structure of the jaw after tooth loss and to ensure adequate bone support for a dental implant.

 A tooth that has lost supporting bone can become unstable and this can eventually lead to loss of the tooth.
-Dr. Rubino will place bone graft material in the area of bone deficiency and rebuild proper support for the tooth.
+Bone graft material can be placed in the area of bone deficiency and rebuild proper support for the tooth.

 After a tooth is extracted, bone loss tends to occur around the empty tooth socket.
-Dr. Rubino will place a bone graft into the empty socket and generate the bone needed to preserve the ridge at its proper height, width and density.
+Drs.
+Ryan, Tyler, and Thomas Rubino will place a bone graft into the empty socket and generate the bone needed to preserve the ridge at its proper height, width and density.
 The regenerated bone will help support the adjacent teeth, and will simultaneously provide the necessary foundation for a future dental implant.

 A dental implant needs adequate bone structure to be placed securely.
 When a tooth has been missing for a long time, bone loss has often occurred to such an extent that bone needs to be regenerated before an implant can be placed.
-When needed, Dr. Rubino will perform a bone graft procedure so there is adequate bone for the implant to be stably anchored.
+When needed, a bone graft procedure will be performed so there is adequate bone for the implant to be stably anchored.

 There are sinus cavities above the back teeth in your upper dental arch on each side of your face.
 When you lose a back tooth in your upper arch, the bone around the missing tooth causes the floor of the sinus cavity to “drop.”
 This bone loss can make the bone too shallow to support the full length of a dental implant.

-In order to remedy this, Dr. Rubino will place bone graft material along the sinus cavity floor to regenerate the lost bone.
+In order to remedy this, bone graft material along the sinus cavity floor will be placed to regenerate the lost bone.
 This bone grafting procedure is known as a sinus lift.

 This makes the bone under the rear teeth deep enough for implants to be placed securely.
-Dr. Rubino uses a piezoelectric surgery device—a special surgical instrument that is effective on hard tissue while leaving soft tissue undisturbed—to gain access for the bone graft.
+Using a piezoelectric surgery device—a special surgical instrument that is effective on hard tissue while leaving soft tissue undisturbed—your doctor can gain access for the bone graft.
 This makes the procedure fast and minimally invasive.

 Call to request an appointment: Sarasota/